Vocational Education and Training

 - gain employability skills.

-The VCE VET programs currently available, can be found on the VCAA’s website.
+The VCE VET programs currently available can be found on the VCAA’s website.
 These programs will be enrolled by the home school on the VASS system under certificate type VES.

 Selected VCE VET programs have a study score component based on the designated Units 3 and 4 sequence of their program.
-For scored VCE VET programs, the study score is calculated using assessments of each student’s levels of performance.
-Judgments about students’ levels of performance are based on evidence from two sources:
+For scored VCE VET programs, the study score is calculated using assessments of student’s levels of performance.
+Decisions about students’ levels of performance are based on evidence from two sources: